dustinpfister/canvas-examples/forpost/canvas-example-hyper-casual-space-shooter/README.md

 The idea I have for this one is to just fly around and blast stuff, thats it.
 If I put more time and energy into this example it should be to just make a more solid core of a game to which I might make additional forks off from.
 This example might in time end up being yet another canvas example compose of thousands of lines of code still, however I think that I should lay done some ground rules for myself this time to help keep myself from repeating old patterns.

+* I should play my own game, and not just test
+* Do not just add any and all features that come to mind
+* focus on just a single main game state
+* avoid eye candy features

 ### 3.1 - Play my own game ( step outside of a developer mideset and enter the mindset of a gamer )

 One thing that I think that is hurting me is that I am seeing a lot of these canvas examples as chores that I just need to get out of the way so I can move on to the next thing.
 So to help put an end to this I should take at least a little time now and then to play the game myself.
 That is to actually play it manually rather than work out some code to automate the process of playing.
 Simply put, if I do not find my own game fun, and I do not want to play it, why would anyone else want to?